vishalpatel19197/graphql-server/README.md

 <button style="padding: 3px 20px; ">yarn</button>

-- This is the demo project of GraphQl with node and.
+- This is the demo project of GraphQl with node.
 - for setup this project you have take clone **[URL](https://github.com/vishalpatel19197/graphql-server.git)**

 ---